Why learn French of all great choices? Are there any benefits associated with the language?

-Why study French of all choices?
-What are the benefits?
-Here are the ten most alluring reasons why you should start learning the French language in India.”
+Here are the ten most alluring reasons you should start “learning French in India.”

 Table of Contents

-- 10 Good Reasons To Start Learning French Language in India
+- 10 Good Reasons To Start Learning French in India

 - 1. French is an international language

 - 2. France: Top destination for Indian students

 - 4. French in the Hotel, Travel, Tourism & Hospitality Industry

 - 5. Scope, Demand, Career and Job Opportunities